sashinpivotal/cnd-k8s-instructor-notes/cnd-k8s-instructor-notes.md

 With my server info filled in

-url from the elephant server - MAKE SURE TO click the eye-icon to see the full path
+- Ignore url from the elephant server
+- Username and database name is the same

 ```
 postgres://malyyjbd:i-qrVszWjVTrYoVi99yuC-Pov-ajmkdQ@ruby.db.elephantsql.com:5432/malyyjbd